jmxo/obsidian-auto-hide-cursor/README.md

 ## Obsidian Auto Hide Cursor

 A nice complementary plugin to [obsidian-focus-mode](https://github.com/ryanpcmcquen/obsidian-focus-mode).
-Hides the cursor after scrolling up/down, and shows it again after moving the mouse.
+Hides the cursor after scrolling up/down, and shows it again after moving the mouse or a delay.
+You can change the reappearing mode and threeshods for the move or the delay in Settings.

 Similar to the chrome extension [Hide mouse pointer](https://chrome.google.com/webstore/detail/hide-mouse-pointer/lbbedlldjinglbnfghakndfbagkolfdf)